InformaticFreak/discord-data-analyzer/README.md

 A Python script to analyze the data discord collects about you and your usage behavior.

-## Important Note
+## Important note

-Because your discord data contains a lot of private information, you should **never** upload this data anywhere or share it with anyone!
+Because your discord data contains a lot of private information, you should **never upload or share your data** anywhere or with anyone!
-Instead, program your own application or download an open source application to analyze your data.
-So you can stay in control of your data.
+Instead, program your own application or download an open source one to analyze your data.
+So you can stay in control of it.

 ## How to use the tool?